Lance-pixel-dot/gamified-note-taking-app/README.md

 To do's

-create Users tab

-create collaboration features
+create collaboration features(done!)
-Shared Flashcards(just ask AI to recreate the same features that is the same to sharing notes both backend and frontend) (before going through this make sure you do the leveling, steaks and spaced repetition first!)
+(before going through this make sure you do the leveling, steaks and spaced repetition first! do this when there's extra time)
 -add comments
 -add reactions
 (do the same for flashcards)

 implement xp/leveling

+dateNFS stuff:
 implement spaced repetition
-implement streaks
+    - when a note/flashcard has been read/reviewed it will be mark as read/reviewed and no xp will be earned once the user tries to read/review again they will need to return to the web app the next day to earn xp again implement streaks (next)
+    - x1.3 first multiplier, adds by 0.3 everyday
+    - resets to back to 1.3 when streak ended

 implement achievements